-Ribbon (upper row): When you select one of the items from the top row, the programs will use a ribbon, as some modern Windows applications do.
-(The differences between the individual entries are only in the color scheme used.)
+Ribbon (upper row): If you select one of the styles from the top row, the programs use a "ribbon" as the user interface.
+The only difference between the individual styles is in the color scheme used.

-Classic menus and toolbars (lower row): When you select one of the entries from the bottom row, the programs will use classic menus and toolbars.
-(Also for this, several different color variants are offered.)
+Classic menus with toolbars (lower row): When you select one of the entries from the bottom row, the programs will use classic menus with toolbars.
+You can also choose between different color schemes here.